urbanairship/urbanairship-xamarin/README.md

-# Urban Airship Xamarin Component
+# Urban Airship Xamarin Library

-This component provides official bindings to the Urban Airship SDK, as well as sample applications for both iOS and Android.
+This library provides official bindings to the Urban Airship SDK, as well as sample applications for both iOS and Android.

 ### Contributing Code